 Claim periods depend on the state where you purchased the ticket, but it varies from between 90 and 365 days.
 See all states' claim periods below.

-Jackpot winners have the choice of receiving their prize either in one single lump sum payment, or once a year with the annuity option.
+Jackpot winners have the choice of receiving their prize either in one single lump sum payment, or once a year with the annuity option (30 payments over 29 years).
 They have 60 days to decide which way they want to be paid.
-In these 60 days, a player who originally opted for the annuity payment is able to instead take the lump sum payment option.
+During these 60 days, a player who originally opted for the annuity payment is able to instead take the lump sum payment option.
 If they do not make a choice either way, after 60 days, the player will automatically receive their prize as an annuity.

 If you win a lottery prize worth over $5,000, you'll be expected to pay back 25% of it in Federal tax.
 Depending on the state you live in, you then might also have to pay a certain portion back in state income tax.